-- a.
-The Office of the Registrar will flag possible areas of curricular duplication during the course approval process and bring them to the attention of relevant unit heads. - b.
-All questions, concerns, and disputes about curricular duplication should be resolved on the lowest possible level, typically through the primary unit heads discussing and resolving the issue. - c.
-If the primary unit heads are unable to resolve the issue, then the issue moves to the next level of responsible administrators, typically an associate/assistant dean in charge of curriculum and/or student success. - d.
-The last level of responsible administrators within the schools/colleges is that of the academic dean. - e.
-A unit head, associate/assistant dean, or dean may consult with their curriculum committee as an advisory resource. - f.
+- f.
 If the relevant deans are unable to come to an agreement, the CCAC will review the matter and make a recommendation to the provost for final action. - g.
-Fiscal and personnel ramifications are beyond the purview of CCAC and will be addressed primarily at the school/college level according to established processes.
-The CCAC may refer fiscal and personnel considerations related to its recommendations to the appropriate office(s). - h.
+The Provost will consider the recommendation of the CCAC in making a decision.
+The Provost's decision will be rendered in writing within ten (10) working days of receipt of the CCAC's report.6 - h.
+The CCAC will not define or resolve any fiscal and personnel considerations related to its recommendations, but may refer possible considerations to the appropriate office(s).
+Fiscal and personnel ramifications will be addressed according to established processes, which are primarily at the school/college level. - i.
 For graduate curricular duplication issues, including those involving the Law School and the Leeds MBA program, the Dean of the Graduate School will typically be the last level of review.
 The Graduate School Executive Advisory Committee may serve in an advisory capacity to the Dean.
 The matter is elevated to the CCAC only upon the request of the Dean of the Graduate School. - 3.
 CCAC subcommittee on the Common Curriculum - a.
 The subcommittee will establish a cycle for review of Common Curriculum learning objectives and outcomes and for assessment of those outcomes. - b.
 The subcommittee will work in coordination with the Academic Review and Planning Advisory Committee (ARPAC) to direct recommendations to specific academic units on implementing and assessing teaching of the Common Curriculum learning objectives. - c.
 The subcommittee may propose major revisions to the Common Curriculum learning objectives and outcomes to the provost.
 Major revisions require a vote by the faculty, to be organized by the BFA with the assistance of the Senior Vice Provost for Academic Planning and Assessment and the Vice Provost for Undergraduate Education.
 The faculty vote is advisory to the provost. - d.
 The subcommittee may recommend minor revisions and clarifications of the Common Curriculum learning objectives and outcomes directly to the provost.